-Today marks the beginning of Yom Kippur.
-Also known as the Day of Atonement, it is considered the holiest day on the Jewish calendar.
-It is traditionally observed with a day of fasting and prayer.
+Tonight marks the beginning of Yom Kippur, also known as the Day of Atonement.
+It is considered the holiest day on the Jewish calendar and is traditionally observed with fasting and prayer.

-- This week is Fire Prevention Week
+- This week is Line Dance Week